-55 Dr. Die has served as President of Hendrix 1993 College in Conway, Arkansas since 1992.
-She is a member of the Board of Directors of the National Merit Scholarship Corporation, the Foundation for Independent Higher Education, Educational and Institutional Insurance Administrators, and the American Council on Education.
-She is also Chair of the National Collegiate Athletic Association (NCAA) Division III Presidents Council and is a member of the NCAA Executive Committee.
-She is a member of the Board of Visitors for Air University of the U.S. Air Force and the Board of Directors of the Arkansas Repertory Theatre.
-She is Past Chair of the Board of Directors of the National Association of Independent Colleges and Universities.
-Prior to coming to Hendrix, she served as Dean of the H. Sophie Newcomb Memorial College and Associate Provost at Tulane University.
+Educational and Institutional Insurance Administrators.
+She is Past Chair of the Board of Directors of the National Association of Independent Colleges and Universities, the National Collegiate Athletic Association (NCAA) Division III Presidents Council, and the American Council on Education's Council of Fellows.
+Her memberships have included the American Council on Education Board, the Arkansas Repertory Theatre Board, and the NCAA Executive Committee.
+She formerly served as Dean of the H. Sophie Newcomb Memorial College and Associate Provost at Tulane University.
 Dr. Die graduated summa cum laude from Lamar University, earned a master's degree from the University of Houston, and a Ph.D. in Counseling Psychology from Texas A&M University.